Professional Reviews

 Qustodio provides access to the following features on Windows:

-• Web filtering.
-Qustodio blocks access to harmful sites using VPN technology and also comes with 25+ predefined site categories, which is very convenient.
-You can also block or allow specific websites.
-I ran multiple tests using top VPNs and none of them were able to bypass Qustodio’s web filtering.
-In addition, Qustodio has an option that blocks unsupported browsers, so your kids can’t use them to circumvent the app’s web filtering.
+- Web filtering.
+Qustodio blocks access to harmful sites and comes with 25+ predefined site categories — you can also block or allow specific websites.
+The web filters work on Google Chrome, Firefox, and Microsoft Edge (Family Safety only works with Edge).
+I ran multiple tests on my Windows 11 device using top VPNs and none of them were able to bypass Qustodio’s web filtering.
+In addition, Qustodio blocks unsupported browsers, so your kid can’t get around your restrictions by going to a browser where the filters don’t apply.

-• App filtering.
-I really like that Qustodio allows you to block access to specific apps or set time limits for them, as this provides more flexibility — for example, you can set time limits for apps like Steam instead of blocking them to provide your kids with some level of online freedom while also making sure they don’t develop screen addiction.
-Plus, it’s great how Qustodio only displays apps as your kids start using them, as this shows you exactly which apps your kids use the most (and it’s also convenient because you don’t need to go through a long list of irrelevant system apps).
+- App filtering.
+I really like that Qustodio allows you to block access to specific apps on Windows or set time limits for them, as this provides more flexibility — for example, you can set time limits for apps like Steam instead of blocking them to provide your kids with some level of online freedom while also making sure they don’t develop screen addiction.

 Qustodio also provides access to a YouTube monitoring feature, which can track your child’s activity on YouTube.
 It will monitor their YouTube searches and show you detailed information about the videos they watched (including the thumbnail and channel name).